Copyright (c) Simon Kohaut, Honda Research Institute Europe GmbH, Felix Divo, and contributors

 # ProMis

-from promis.geo import CartesianCollection, CartesianLocation, CartesianMap, CartesianRasterBand
+from promis.geo import CartesianCollection, CartesianLocation, CartesianRasterBand

 #: Helper to define derived relations within base class